Minimum breaking strength

 Vertical caving terminology and methods > General hardware

-Minimum breaking strength, minimum breaking strain, breaking strain, MBS, working load limit, WLL, safe working load, SWL, safety factor (SF), strength
+Minimum breaking strength, minimum breaking strain, breaking strain, MBS, working load limit, WLL, safe working load, SWL, safety factor (SF), strength, material fatigue

 View image